LCC-CIT/CS296N-Example-BookReviews/README.md

 Added a Comment class to the domain model along with associated view and controller methods.
 ### 7-MoreComplexDomain
 Added a more complex domain model with Book and Author models in addition to Review, Comment and AppUser.
+### 9-Docker
+Added a dockerfile and support for deploying to a Docker container.

 -----